 Head there for farm tours, roasted coffee sales, handicrafts and snacks.

-Cooloola Berries is owned and operated by Jason and Kim.
-They're third-generation farmers running this beautiful establishment complete with a cafe and shop stocking homewares, local produce and products.
+Cooloola Berries is owned and operated by third-generation farmers Jason and Kim, who run this beautiful establishment complete with a cafe and shop stocking homewares, local produce and products.
 Strawberries are available from June to October and blueberries from December to January.

 Enjoy self-guided tours, paella in the paddock from 11am-3pm, live entertainment and a licenced bar.